fieldtrip/website/workshop/paris2019/handson_anatomy.md

     headmodel  = ft_prepare_headmodel(cfg, seg);
     save(fullfile(subj.outputpath, 'anatomy', sprintf('%s_headmodel', subj.name)), 'headmodel');

+You can now visualise the headmodel in combination with the anatomical image:

+    cfg = [];
+    cfg.intersectmesh = headmodel.bnd;
+    ft_sourceplot(cfg, mri);

+{% include image src="/assets/img/workshop/paris2019/mri_headmodel.png" width="400" %}

+_Figure: The location of the NAS indicated by the crosshair in the anatomical MRI image_

 ## Creation of a cortex based source model

 ## Computation of the forward model